 It’s also extremely helpful that the course material is organized in case you need to refer back to certain sections – I did this ALL the time!

-Another thing to keep in mind is that this course is constantly evolving with new information to maintain it being one of the best courses a new freelancer or VA could take.
+Another thing to keep in mind is that this course is constantly evolving with new information to maintain it and in my opinion is one of the best courses a new freelancer or VA could take.

 PERKS OF BECOMING A VIRTUAL ASSISTANT